 - 9) Authority to decide on compulsory licenses. - a.
 Who has the power to decide on the grant of a compulsory license in your jurisdiction? - i.
 Patent authority (e.g., patent office)?
-Please answer YES or NO and add a brief explanation. - NO. The patent authority has no power to decide on the grant of a compulsory license. - ii.
+Please answer YES or NO and add a brief explanation. - ii.
 Court?
-Please answer YES or NO and add a brief explanation. iii.
+Please answer YES or NO and add a brief explanation. - iii.
 Other governmental body?
-Please answer YES or NO and add a brief explanation. - YES.
-The competent court (market court) has the power to decide on the grant of a compulsory license. - iv.
+Please answer YES or NO and add a brief explanation. - iv.
 Arbitration?
-Please answer YES or NO and add a brief explanation.
-NO. - v.
+Please answer YES or NO and add a brief explanation. - v.
 Other?
-Please add a brief explanation - NO. - b.
+Please add a brief explanation - b.
 Does the same body decide on remuneration?
+Please answer YES or NO and add a brief explanation. - c.
+Can the decision on compulsory license be appealed and to whom?
 Please answer YES or NO and add a brief explanation.